Wallace Fard Muhammad: Bible study leader at house churches

 In the early stage of his ministry, Fard used the Bible as his textbook, since it was the only religious book with which the majority of his audience were familiar.
 Patrick D. Bowen writes that in the early Nation of Islam, "ministers regularly referenced passages from the Bible to prove their claims".
 Fard's successor Elijah Muhammad would later claim Fard "knew the Bible better than any of the Christian-bred Negroes".
 Lomax wrote that Fard was "well-versed" in the Bible, used it as a textbook and taught in the style of a Southern Baptist preacher.

 Beynon writes that "With growing prestige over a constantly increasing group, [Fard] became bolder in his denunciation of white people and began to attack the teachings of the Bible in such a way as to shock his audience and bring them to an emotional crisis."

-Fard taught a form of black exceptionalism and self-pride to poor Southern blacks during the Great Northward Migration at a time when old ideas of scientific racism were prevalent.
+Fard taught a form of black exceptionalism and self-pride to poor Southern blacks during the Great Northward Migration at a time when ideas of scientific racism were prevalent.
 He advocated that community members establish and own their own businesses, eat healthy, raise families, and refrain from drugs and alcohol.
 In 1938, sociologist Erdmann Doane Beynon published in the American Journal of Sociology a firsthand account of several interviews he conducted with followers of Fard in Michigan.
 From those interviews, Beynon wrote that Fard lived and taught in Detroit from 1930 to 1934.